National Lottery (United Kingdom): On television

 On 7 November 2015, live on BBC One, the Lotto draw machine failed to release all the balls, causing the draw to be postponed.
 The draw later took place off air, and the results were posted on the website.

 Originally, the draws would take place in the BBC studio during the game show on Saturdays (and sometimes Wednesdays).
 However, since 23 September 2006, the channel airing the lottery draw has pre-recorded the non-draw parts of the show and then switched to National Lottery HQ for the live draws.

 Wednesday draws at first had a 10-minute slot on BBC One, in the same set as the game show in the BBC studio, and presented by the same host.
 In later years the broadcast was hosted by various presenters in the National Lottery HQ studio; presenters included Gethin Jones, Christopher Biggins, John Barrowman, OJ Borg, Matt Johnson and Jenni Falconer.
 Alan Dedicoat provides the voice-over announcing the balls drawn, sometimes interacting with the presenter; he is known as The Voice Of the Balls.
 Charles Nove is the relief announcer.

-As of 7 January 2012, there had been 1,678 draws – 784 Wednesday draws and 894 Saturday draws.
-In an initiative to spread BBC productions across the United Kingdom, all lottery shows were relocated to BBC Scotland.
+From January 2012, in an initiative to spread BBC productions across the United Kingdom, all lottery shows were relocated to BBC Scotland.

 From January 2013, the Tuesday, Wednesday and Friday draws were no longer broadcast, but could be viewed on the National Lottery's website; there was still a results update on BBC One at 10:45pm.
 On 24 November 2016, it was announced that the televised draws would be axed and moved to BBC iPlayer in January 2017.
 The last broadcast was on 31 December 2016.

 On 12 April 2018, it was announced that the televised Saturday night draw would be aired on ITV in a 90-second slot with Stephen Mulhern as the new host.

+As of 24 January 2024, there had been 2,931 draws – 1,408 Wednesday draws and 1,523 Saturday draws.